-When seasonal pests intrude into your home or business in Maryland, Northern Virginia, and Washington, D.C., call in Barefoot Pest Control.
+When seasonal pests intrude into your home or business in Maryland, Northern Virginia, and Washington, D.C., count on the dedicated Maryland exterminators at Barefoot Pest Control.
+We have years of experience providing Waldorf termite and pest control services and are prepared to assist you with issues at your house, restaurant, or any other location.
 Our speedy service exterminates and excludes yard-destroying nuisances including:

 Pest Library: Crickets

 Crickets are scavengers, feeding primarily on decaying plant material, fungi, and some living plants.
 When necessary to survival, they also feast on dead insects, including other crickets.

 Crickets enter the home through open doors and windows, crawlspace vents and other cracks and crevices.

 Dark, moist areas are ideal for a cricket’s shelter and nesting, allowing it emerge day or night to forage for food.
 If it is disturbed, it can jump quickly away and return to its hiding place.